 Our board of directors has an active role, as a whole and also at the committee level, in overseeing the management of our risks.
 Our board of directors is responsible for general oversight of risks and regular review of information regarding our risks, including risks arising out of our business generally.
 Our compensation committee is responsible for overseeing the management of risks relating to our executive compensation plans and arrangements.
 Our audit committee is responsible for overseeing the management of our risks relating to accounting matters and financial reporting.
 Our nominating and corporate governance committee is responsible for overseeing the management of our risks associated with the independence of our board of directors and potential conflicts of interest.
-While each committee is responsible for evaluating certain risks and overseeing the management of such risks, our entire board of directors is regularly informed through discussions with committee members about such risks.
-Our board of directors has received regular updates from the management team on the evolving COVID-19 pandemic and is involved in strategy decisions related to the impact of COVID-19 on our business.
-Our board of directors believes its administration of its risk oversight function has not affected the board of directors' leadership structure.
+While each committee is responsible for evaluating certain risks and overseeing the management of such risks, our entire board of directors is regularly informed through discussions with committee members about such risks Our board of directors believes its administration of its risk oversight function has not affected the board of directors' leadership structure.